wizebin/react-native-digest-fetch/readme.md

 Digest fetch takes the same parameters as whatwg/fetch, with the addition of two parameters: `username` and `password`.

-If the server does not request with a `www-authenticate` header this function will act exactly like fetch typically does.
+If the server does not respond with a `www-authenticate` header this function will act exactly like fetch typically does.

 ## Install